 Statement of Benefits

 Health and behavior assessment and intervention (HBAI) services are a benefit of Texas Medicaid for persons who are 20 years of age and younger when provided by a licensed practitioner of the healing arts (LPHA) who is co-located in the same office or building complex as the physician, physician assistant (PA), or advanced practice registered nurse (APRN) who is treating the person.
 Co-location is defined as the provision of services in the same office or building complex in which the person’s physician, PA, or APRN has their practice.
 HBAI services are designed to identify the psychological, behavioral, emotional, cognitive and social factors important to prevention, treatment or management of physical health symptoms.

+Telemedicine and Telehealth

+Providers must defer to the needs of the person receiving services, allowing the mode of service delivery to be accessible, person- and family-centered, and primarily driven by the person’s choice and not provider convenience.

+Providers must provide HBAI services to Medicaid eligible persons in accordance with accepted medical community standards and standards that govern occupations, as explained in Title 1 Texas Administrative Code (TAC) §371.1659.
+In addition, providers must deliver, to include delivery by telemedicine or telehealth, HBAI services in full accordance with all applicable licensure and certification requirements.

+During a Declaration of State of Disaster, HHSC may issue direction to providers regarding the use of a telemedicine or telehealth services to include the use of a synchronous telephone (audio-only) platform to provide covered services outside of the allowances described herein.
+A Declaration of State of Disaster is when an executive order or proclamation by the governor declaring a state of disaster in accordance with Section 418.014 of the Texas Government Code.

+Synchronous Audiovisual Technology

+HBAI services may be provided by synchronous audiovisual technology if clinically appropriate and safe, as determined by the provider, and agreed to by the person receiving services.
+HBAI services provided by synchronous audiovisual technology must be billed using modifier 95.

+Synchronous Telephone (Audio-Only) Technology

+HBAI services may be provided by synchronous telephone (audio-only) technology if clinically appropriate and safe, as determined by the provider, and agreed to by the person receiving services.
+Whenever possible, HHSC encourages face-to-face interaction, such as an in-person visit, as well as the use of synchronous audiovisual technology over synchronous telephone (audio-only) technology of telemedicine and telehealth services.
+Therefore, providers must document in the person’s medical record the reason(s) for why services were delivered by synchronous telephone (audio-only) technology.
+HBAI services provided by synchronous telephone (audio-only) technology must be billed using modifier FQ.

 Documentation Requirements

 For the initial assessment, documentation must support the medical necessity of the assessment, and must include the following information: